appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/disable-signup.md

 ./ac-self-hosted.sh -n "spacetech" down
 ```

-- Reset the Appcircle Server
+- Reset the Appcircle server

 :::caution
-Be aware that all of your application data, including your build profile and application configurations, will be **deleted** when you run **`reset`** command.
+Be aware that all of your application data, including your build profiles and application configurations, will be **deleted** when you run the **`reset`** command.
 :::

 ```bash